gomods/athens/docs/content/intro/why.md

 ### Access Control

-Worse than packages disappeaing, packages can be malicious.
-Therefore, you can make sure that no program inside your company or team will ever install github.com/some-user/malicious-package.
-This is because Go will come to your server and ask for that same exact package, and instead of fetching it from github, you can just return a 500 to the Go command line causing the build to fail.
+Worse than packages disappearing, packages can be malicious.
+To make sure no such malicious is ever installed by your team or company, you can have your proxy server return a 500 when the Go command line asks for an excluded module.
+This will cause the build to fail because expects a 200 HTTP response code.
 With Athens, you can achieve this through the [filter file](/configuration/filter.md).

+### No Vendor Directory
+With immutability, performance, and a robust proxy server, there's no longer an absolute need for each repository to have its vendor directory checked in to its version control.
+The go.sum file ensures that no package is manipulated after the first install.
+Furthermore, your CI/CD can install all of your dependencies on every build with little time.